dCache/dcache/docs/TheBook/config-hsm.md

 **get**  pnfsID filename -si= storage-information-uri= storage-uri more options

 Details on the meaning of certain arguments are described in [the section called “Summary of command line options”](#summary-of-command-line-options).
-For return codes see [the section called “Summary of return codes”](#summary-of-return-codes)
+For return codes see [the section called “Summary of return codes”](#summary-of-return-codes).

 The EXECUTABLE and the REMOVE FILE operation
 -------------------------------------------